-Local Republicans criticized Tuesday’s House impeachment report regarding President Donald Trump’s alleged attempt to pressure Ukraine to serve his own political interests in the 2020 presidential election.
-A local Democrat argued, however, that the House Intelligence Committee fulfilled its constitutional mandate in issuing the report.
+Local Republicans criticized Tuesday’s House impeachment report regarding President Donald Trump’s alleged attempt to get Ukraine to help him in the 2020 president election.
+A local Democrat said that the House Intelligence Committee fulfilled its constitutional mandate in issuing the report.

 “It is no surprise that the Democratic-led House Intelligence Committee continues to attempt to smear the President and overturn the will of the electorate,” Foxx said.
 “The ‘conclusions’ of this report were written at the beginning of this process and a written report does not change the fact that this has been an unprecedented, unfair process from the beginning.